isabella232/biid-auth-tree-node/README.md

 # Biid Authentication Node

-The Biid Authentication Node allows ForgeRock users to integrate their AM instance to the Biid platform.
+The Biid Authentication Node allows ForgeRock users to integrate their AM instance with the Biid platform.

-This document assumes that you already have an AM 5.5+ instance running with users configured.
+NB These instructions assume that an AM 5.5+ instance is already running with users configured.

 ## Installation

-Follow this steps in order to install the node:
+The following steps detail how to install the node:

 1. Download the jar file from [here](biidAuthNode-1.0.0-no-deps.jar).
-2. Copy the **biidAuthNode-1.0.0-no-deps.jar** file on your server: `/path/to/tomcat/webapps/openam/WEB-INF/lib`
+2. Copy the **biidAuthNode-1.0.0-no-deps.jar** file to the following path on the server: `/path/to/tomcat/webapps/openam/WEB-INF/lib`
 3. Restart AM.
-4. Login into Biid Back Office and open your `Entity` details.
-Copy the **Entity Key** value save it for later.
+4. Login to the Biid Back Office, select the `Entity` and click Edit to view it's details.
+Copy the **Entity Key** value and save it for Step 10.

 ![image alt text](/images/biid_entity_key.png)

-5. Stay in Biid Back Office and open `Entity App` that is going to be used.
-Copy the **App API Key** value save it for later.
+5. Still in the Biid back office, select and edit the `Entity App` to be used.
+Copy the **App API Key** value and again save it for Step 10.

 ![image alt text](/images/biid_app_key.png)